OpenMagnetics/MAS/docs/magnetic/core.md

     * Cost: Absolute cost of the core in dollars by the distributor
 ## Functional Description
 This level describes the core in a way mainly thought for humans, defining the core with the values used by most Power Engineers.
 I decided to break down the specification in part following the common use in the industry.
-A core manufacturer has a list of materials they use to create their cores (ferrites, iron powder, nanocrystalline, etc.) and then uses those materials to create a core with a given shape (RM8, PQ40/40, T25), and then it might machine some gapping into some column.
+A core manufacturer has a list of materials they use to create their cores (ferrites, powder, nanocrystalline, etc.) and then uses those materials to create a core with a given shape (RM8, PQ40/40, T25), and then it might machine some gapping into some column.
 Additionally, some of these shapes can be stacked to create larger cores.

 ```mermaid